Facebook stops Frenchman from streaming his own death | DW | 05.09.2020

 Read more: Opinion: Assisted suicide is a matter of choice

-Right-to-die cases have long been an emotive issue in France; the Catholic Church has long campaigned against euthanasia and assisted suicide.
+Right-to-die cases have long been an emotive issue in France, with the Catholic Church campaigning against euthanasia and assisted suicide.

-One of the most polarising was the case of Vincent Lambert, who was left in a vegetative state after a 2008 traffic accident.
+One of the most polarizing was the case of Vincent Lambert, who was left in a vegetative state after a 2008 traffic accident.

 He died in July last year after doctors removed life support following a legal battle that divided Lambert's own family.
 His wife and nephew argued that he should be allowed to die.

-A French court in January acquitted the doctor who turned the life support machine.
+In January, a French court acquitted the doctor who turned off the life support machine.
 Prosecutors said he had "perfectly respected his legal obligations."

 If you are suffering from serious emotional strain or suicidal thoughts, do not hesitate to seek professional help.
 You can find information on where to find such help, no matter where you live in the world, at this website: https://www.befrienders.org/